 When shaping the sculptures Haidee Nel was inspired by her own children.
 She likes to use the symbolism of “being a child” throughout her works because this applies to everyone of us.
 Whether it is hiding, sleeping, fear, joy or play, it will never outgrown a persons life.
 In order of the multicultural aspect she combines this with a variety of compelling masks.
 It is universal, evolving and always associated with societies as they are at that moment.
 Many of the deeper intentions of masks, however, have been forgotten, but these traditions can still be used as an inspiration.

 Something mysterious and magical always happens when someone puts on a mask.
 It is as if you drop your naturally built up shield and you start to feel safer.
 I always depict my sculptures with eyes closed because this also represents a certain mask.
 The child can sleep but the eyes of the mask are open and the sculpture sees the world through the eyes of the mask. - Haidee Nel

 “Bitter-Sweet”: an exhibition that tastes like more.

 The Uitstalling is proud to present this South African artist and to introduce her to the European art-loving public.
-We start “Bitter-Sweet” with a Private Event on Thursday February 6th from 5 pm. until 8 pm. in gallery the Uitstalling.
-From Friday February 7th the impressive exhibition and its installations can be viewed at fixed times: Wednesday, Saturday and Sunday from 2 pm. - 5 pm. or by appointment Groups will be guided by an experienced host.
+Starting from Friday February 7th the impressive exhibition and its installations can be viewed at fixed times: Wednesday, Saturday and Sunday from 2 pm. - 5 pm. or by appointment Groups will be guided by an experienced host.